wehkamp/front-end-guide/README.md

 ## Features of a progressive web app
 - **Progressive** - Work for every user, regardless of browser choice because they’re built with progressive enhancement as a core tenet.
 - **Responsive** - Fit any form factor: desktop, mobile, tablet, or forms yet to emerge.
-- **Connectivity independent** - Service workers allow work offline, or on low quality networks.
+- **Connectivity independent** - Service workers allow work offline, or on low-quality networks.
 - **App-like** - Feel like an app to the user with app-style interactions and navigation.
 - **Fresh** - Always up-to-date thanks to the service worker update process.
 - **Safe** - Served via HTTPS to prevent snooping and ensure content hasn’t been tampered with.
 - **Discoverable** - Are identifiable as “applications” thanks to W3C manifests[6] and service worker registration scope allowing search engines to find them.
 - **Re-engageable** - Make re-engagement easy through features like push notifications.
 - **Installable** - Allow users to “keep” apps they find most useful on their home screen without the hassle of an app store.
-- **Linkable** - Easily shared via a URL and do not require complex installation.
+- **Linkable** - Easily shared via a URL and does not require complex installation.

 ## Enabling technologies